Amourspirit/python-ooouno-ex/ex/auto/general/odev_listen/README.md

 As (*Write in this case*) window is min, max, activated etc. The events are captured and printed to the screen.

-In this case the `DocWindow` class that is responsible for starting Office is implements [XTopWindowAdapter](https://python-ooo-dev-tools.readthedocs.io/en/latest/src/listeners/x_top_window_adapter.html) which implements [API XTopWindowListener](https://api.libreoffice.org/docs/idl/ref/interfacecom_1_1sun_1_1star_1_1awt_1_1XTopWindowListener.html).
+In this case the `DocWindow` class that is responsible for starting Office that implements [XTopWindowAdapter](https://python-ooo-dev-tools.readthedocs.io/en/latest/src/listeners/x_top_window_adapter.html) which implements [API XTopWindowListener](https://api.libreoffice.org/docs/idl/ref/interfacecom_1_1sun_1_1star_1_1awt_1_1XTopWindowListener.html).

 A `main_loop()` method is called that watches until Office is closed.